MicrosoftDocs/xamarin-docs/docs/ios/user-interface/ios-ui/creating-ui-objects.md

 ---
-title: "Creating User Interface Objects" ms.prod: xamarin ms.assetid: 4D6B136C-744A-4936-8655-A77E62BA7A60
+title: "Creating User Interface Objects in Xamarin.iOS"
-ms.technology: xamarin-ios
+description: "This document provides an overview of how to create a user interface in Xamarin.iOS.
+It discusses the iOS Designer, Xcode Interface Builder, C#, and storyboards." ms.prod: xamarin ms.assetid: 4D6B136C-744A-4936-8655-A77E62BA7A60 ms.technology: xamarin-ios